thedynamiclinker/sudocode/zero/trash/Paraconsistency.md

-## Logicians and Inconsistency

-- Frege's system was inconsistent, Russell learned logic from it.
-- Church's first system was inconsistent.
-Kleene learned logic from it.
-- Haskell Curry's combinatory logic was inconsistent.
-I don't know if any logicians learned logic from it, but it's not implausible to suppose some did.

-According to our standard informal reasoning about inconsistent formal systems, this should be impossible.

-In practice, inconsistent formal systems have surprised us not by their uselessness, but by their usefulness.
-Not by their triviality, but by their similarity to consistent systems.

-Of all facts in logic, no other is more important and less explored.

 ## Our blindspot

 To a first approximation, the view on inconsistency in mathematics and logic has been that it is the worst thing a system can possess.